x123/kdy-iss/docs/vhf-radio.md

     SRC training course and certification.
 There should always be a qualified VHF SRC operator onboard.

+## Authority of the Master

+A ship radio station and the service it provides are placed under the authority of the master, skipper, or the person responsible for the safety of the vessel.

+Do not transmit or operate the radio without the permission of the current master of the vessel (which may be the first mate if the skipper goes overboard).

+!!!
+Remember

+    **The master of the vessel must always authorize a Distress or Urgency call being made.**

 ## Important VHF Channels for KDY Sailors

 | Channel | Description                          |